microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOwnedObject.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Get-EntraServicePrincipalOwnedObject cmdlet gets an object owned by a service principal in Microsoft Entra ID.
+the Get-EntraServicePrincipalOwnedObject cmdlet gets an object owned by a service principal in Microsoft Entra ID.

-## EXAMPLES
+## Examples

 ### Example 1: Retrieve the owned objects of a service principal